GDQuest/zed-gdscript/README.md

 - Remote Host: 127.0.0.1
 - Remote Port: 6005

+You can change these settings in Godot by going to *Editor > Editor Settings > Network > Language Server*.
+If you do that, you'll need to change the settings in Zed to match.
 You can change these settings by adding the following JSON configuration to your `settings.json` file:

 ```json
 {